vanpupi/vanpupi.github.io/Labs/G-lab010/content.md

 In this lab we will setup 19c Data Guard between a primary server and a secondary server.

 This Lab assumes that there are 2 identical servers available.
-For example the 19c Database Market place image from the OCI.
+For example the 19c Database Market place image from the OCI or a virtual box image.

 It is preferred not to use Database names containing either Primary or Standby, nor any abbreviations.
 Altough it is just a name, this can become confusing when Role transitions will be performed.
 You could potentially end up with a primary database which is called "Standby", confusing, isn't it?